Xetibo/ReSet-Doc/sections/appendix/ui_tests.typ

   "Bluetooth", "Users can connect and disconnect Bluetooth devices.", [
     Most users were able to connect and disconnect without issues.
     - Conflict with KDE Bluetooth settings
-    - One user mentioned that connecting or disconnecting worked, however ReSet needs to be restarted in order to do both with one session. (fixed) ], [
+    - One user mentioned that connecting or disconnecting worked, however, ReSet needs to be restarted in order to do both with one session. (fixed) ], [
     - Move connected devices above available devices (fixed)
     - Bluetooth search needs an indicator (fixed)
     - Progress during connection would be helpful
-    - Paired devices should be shown differently to available ones
+    - Paired devices should be shown differently from available ones
     - It is not clear what the refresh button does
     - Add option to hide devices that only offer a MAC address
     - Tooltips are missing